 My name is Dan Rogers.
 I grew up in Worcestershire and went to Exeter University where I read Music.
 This culminated in my being in a band that was so bad, we called ourselves ‘Ragged Edge’ – an apt description!
-I am married to Rachael, a Consultant Occupational Therapist who specialises in treating people suffering from Chronic Fatigue Syndrome, and we have two grown-up sons.
+My wife is a Consultant Occupational Therapist who specialises in treating people suffering from Chronic Fatigue Syndrome, and we have two grown-up sons.
 In my career at Hays, I have done a wide variety of roles from recruiting to managing regions and specialisms.
 My latest role is working as part of a senior-level project team whose purpose is to make sure Hays are at the forefront of using new tech in the recruitment industry.

 I am a firm believer that all of us can do something to make other people’s lives better and make a positive contribution to society.
 It was clear that my 22+ years with Hays meant I had lots of very relevant recruitment experience that could benefit Astriid, and I was very struck by Steve’s presentation – getting involved with Astriid was an obvious step to take.

-We have an opportunity to demonstrate to employers how having wellbeing front and central in the workplace will help them attract and retain top talent.
-The competition to hire has never been fiercer, and candidates are actively looking for employers who take their welfare seriously.
+We have an opportunity to demonstrate to employers how having wellbeing front and centre in the workplace will help them attract and retain top talent.
+The competition to hire has never been more fierce.
+Candidates are actively looking for employers who take their welfare seriously.
 If you can’t tell your story in a compelling way that gets this message across, many candidates will simply not apply.
 Prioritising welfare and being a flexible employer means it is easier for employers to attract and hang on to their talented people.